 - Database scripts: You can directly deploy database scripts alongside your application changes or allow Appian to manage your database structure.
 In addition, you can always manually deploy database scripts to a specific environment, following change management best practices.

 - Plug-ins: Plug-ins allow developers to extend Appian functionality.
 On Cloud sites, system administrators can deploy Cloud-approved plug-ins to an environment through the Admin Console.
-On on-premise sites, plug-ins can be hot deployed by placing the jar in the specified directory.
+On self-managed sites, plug-ins can be hot deployed by placing the jar in the specified directory.

 Direct deployments are an out-of-the-box approach to simpler deployments, with fewer manual steps and predictable outcomes.
 This supports continuous delivery by allowing you to deploy packages frequently and reliably.